 Soft Signs of Deterioration

-An emerging area of interest is the identification and use of 'soft signs' to enable the earlier recognition of physical deterioration in individuals whose physiological signs (heart rate, blood pressure, respiratory rate etc.) are not being monitored.
+An emerging area of interest is the identification and use of 'soft signs' to enable the earlier recognition of physical deterioration in individuals before changes in physiological signs (heart rate, blood pressure, respiratory rate etc.) are evident.

 These soft signs include changes in behaviour, diet and habits etc. and are particularly helpful in home settings, care homes and hospital wards.